 Sharing this blog from my friend Theresa because I think it’s important we get this right.
-We need people to understand at accept that so much of what we have taken for granted over the past half century and more is damaging the environment in so many ways, not just the climate.
+We need people to understand and accept that so much of what we have taken for granted over the past half century and more is damaging the environment in so many ways, not just the climate.

 When big business uses this knowledge to further its own ends, using dubious tactics to bamboozle communities into accepting the unacceptable it makes that task so much more difficult.